satyakonmsft/skype-docs/Skype/UCMA/dialogs-performance-counters.md

 # Dialogs performance counters

 **Applies to**: Skype for Business 2015

 DefaultScale for all Dialogs performance counters is 0, which means that the scaling factor is 1.
-The Windows Performance tool lists this object as LC:SipEps - 00 - Sip Dialogs.
+The Windows Performance tool lists this object as `LC:SipEps - 00 - Sip Dialogs`.

 <table>
 <colgroup>